-Why Are My Water Pipes So Noisy?
+Why Do My Water Pipes Make Noise?

 The Water Hammer: Hammering or Banging Pipe Noises

 Water hammers are one of the most common noisy pipe problems.
-They occur when the water is turned off and high pressure in the pipes makes the water inside look for a place to go, ultimately banging against the shut-off valve or pipe walls.
+They occur when the water is turned off and high pressure in the pipes makes the water inside bang against the shut-off valve or pipe walls.
 The noise is a distinct hammering and usually only occurs after a faucet or appliance is turned off.

-If the water hammer doesn’t go away after you reset the pressure chambers, check the supply pipes.
+If the water hammer sound doesn’t go away after you reset the pressure chambers, check the supply pipes.
 Some older homes’ pipes aren’t secured well, so they move too much and create waves that lead to water hammers.
-You can apply clips and plumber’s tape wherever necessary to secure the supply pipes.
+Apply clips and plumber’s tape wherever necessary to secure the supply pipes.

 Whistling Pipe Noises

 There are two types of whistling in plumbing systems: whistling in the pipe system and whistling by certain faucets or valves.
-If just one or two faucets are whistling when they run, the issue is probably a worn washer, loose brass screw or grimy aerator inside the faucet itself.
-To fix, you’ll need to turn the water supply off and replace those parts.
+If just one or two faucets are whistling when they run, the issue is probably a worn washer, loose brass screw, or grimy aerator inside the faucet itself.
+To fix this issue, you’ll need to turn the water supply off and replace those parts.

 Thrumming and Vibrating Pipe Noises